sanchikamk/wellness-platform-frontend/README.md

 - 🏠 User-friendly interface for clients and counselors
 - 🗓️ Appointment scheduling and management
-- 💬 Real-time chat and video sessions
+- 💬 Real-time video sessions
-- 🔔 Notifications for appointment reminders and updates
+- 🔔 Notifications for appointment reminders and updates(Email and Zoom)
 - 📊 Dashboard for counselors to manage their profiles and sessions

 ---